pupilfirst/wd201-scripts/working-with-npm/about-npm-and-uses/README.md

 npm --version
 ```

-The above commands will provide you with details about the NodeJS and `npm` versions installed on your system.
+The above commands will provide you with details about the **Node.js** and `npm` versions installed on your system.

-In the upcoming lessons, we will learn more about the ways in which we can use `npm` to configure and work with our NodeJS application.
+In the upcoming lessons, we will learn more about the ways in which we can use `npm` to configure and work with our **Node.js** application.